crisprVerse/crisprDesign/README.md

 between the TSS position and the PAM site of the gRNA.
 For CRISPRi, we recommend targeting the 25-75bp region downstream of the TSS for optimal inhibition.
-For CRISPRa, we recommend targeting the region 75-150bp upstream of the TSS for optimal activation; see (Sanson et al. et al.
-2018) for more information.
+For CRISPRa, we recommend targeting the region 75-150bp upstream of the TSS for optimal activation; see (Sanson et al. 2018) for more information.

 For more information, please see the following two tutorials: